 Project Diehard started as a tribute motorcycle for the Brothers I lost who I served with.
 I’d go out to my shop and work on the bike.
 This work is a source of PTSD therapy for me.
 After long hours of prayers, on April 22, 2018 ProjectDiehard, a Non-profit Limited Liability Company, was formed.

-The goal is simple, “To bring public awareness to veteran suicide and to assist veterans in coping with the stress and difficulties in transitioning from active duty military to civilian life.”
+The goal is simple, “To bring public awareness to veteran suicide and to assist veterans in coping with the stress and difficulties in transitioning from active-duty military to civilian life.”
+Help them rise.

-On average, 22 veterans a day die by suicide (some will say more, and some will say less).
+One lost Veteran is to many.
 We have no way of getting an accurate number if the stigma attached to suicide exists.
 What leads to suicide?
-I wish we knew because if it had not been for the support of my wife, my church and my friends, I would just be a number today.
+I wish we knew because if it had not been for the support of my wife, my church, and my friends, I would just be a number today.

-This knowledge is what led to the concept of Fort Hope.
-Fort Hope will be a place where a Veteran can come and stay for a day, a week, a month, or even up to a year.
-With food and shelter provided, whether they come to hang out and talk among other Veterans or they need assistance working thru the VA system, these Veterans will be welcomed and accommodated.
-Fort Hope will be the main complex for Project Diehard.
-The end goal is to have at least one Forward Operating Base (FOB) in every state.
+This knowledge is what led to the concept Project Diehard. our facilities will be a place where a Veteran can come and stay for a day, a week, a month, or even up to a year.
+With food and shelter provided, whether they come to hang out and talk among other Veterans or they need assistance working thru the VA system, these Veterans will be welcomed and accommodated at no cost to them.

 Our goal is to have 90% of funds raised go to helping a veteran.
 At no time will a board member or volunteer take a paycheck from ProjectDiehard.
 Together we can make a difference.